Google Shopping Product Type – The Rundown

 Difference Between Product Category and Product Type

 Product category comes from Google’s Product Taxonomy, which has limitations.
-The issue with product category is there are many instances when the category you want to associate with your product with isn’t available, so you have to choose the closest option.
+The issue with product category is there are many instances when the category you want to associate your product with isn’t available, so you have to choose the closest option.

 • Health & Beauty > Personal Care > Cosmetics > Skin Care